How risk-averse are women in finance? Gender & Finance Literature Review Series #2: Dohmen, Huffman, Falk, Sunde, Schupp and Wagner (2011)

 Use in the Gender & Finance project

 One of the aspects of the Gender & Finance project is research.
 This research uses experiments to better understand the behavior of individuals in terms of financial decisions.
 It is based on the simulation tool SimTrade, which allows one to study the reaction of participants to gender-related events.
-At the end of simulation a survey is proposed to participants.
+At the end of simulation, a survey is proposed to participants.
 One of the questions is about their risk attitude towards risk.
 This question uses the general question formulated by Dohmen and others (2011): How willing are you to take risk in general?

-You can download the PowerPoint presentation and research article below.
+You can download our PowerPoint presentation below.